 But, I still needed some outdoor time.
 And I do mean, need.

 If do not get even a small outdoor fix, I can get rather grumpy.
-Just ask a past partner. 🙂
+Just ask someone. 🙂

-So a past partner and I enjoyed a stroll in the Boulder foothills one gorgeous fall day.
+So someone and I enjoyed a stroll in the Boulder foothills one gorgeous fall day.